 It also added young children to the groups that should be offered immunisation, emphasizing at the same time the importance of immunising the groups mentioned in the 2005 guidance: older people, individuals >6 months of age with chronic conditions, and health care workers with patient contact.

-The evidence for and against immunizing pregnant women and children was summarised by ECDC in 2012 in a technical report ECDC scientific advice on seasonal influenza vaccination of children and pregnant women and the issue of pregnant women was discussed in an ECDC Scientific Advance in November 2012.
+The evidence for and against immunizing pregnant women and children was summarised by ECDC in 2012 in a technical report ECDC scientific advice on seasonal influenza vaccination of children and pregnant women.

 ECDC main outputs on the topic

 Seasonal influenza vaccination of children and pregnant women (ECDC guidance, published 2012)

 The aim of this guidance document is to provide EU/EEA Member States and EU bodies with relevant information to make an informed decision on routine vaccination of healthy children and pregnant women with seasonal influenza vaccine.
 The options presented in this document are based on a systematic review of the literature and the opinions of a group of independent experts.